Touchstone-Infotech-LLP/real-estate-lead-leakage-checklist/index.md

 Touchstone Infotech's **Real Estate Revenue Operating System (RROS)** is designed for real estate agencies and channel partners that want greater visibility and accountability across their lead-to-revenue journey.

+RROS connects marketing, CRM, lead qualification, follow-up, site visits and reporting into one measurable system.

 It can connect areas such as:

 - Google and Meta advertising